 Observers

-The given table shows several observer functions that are used in C++ Set.
+The provided table displays various observer functions utilized in C++ Set.

 | Functions | Description |